mcneel/help-docs/_en/flamingo/5/help/render-tab.md

 It is very easy to simply select a different render engine and then render to see the results.

 ### Default
 The default algorithm produces a very high-quality simulation.
-The default engine is a very good render engine for a wide variety of scenes.
+The default engine is a good render engine for a wide variety of scenes.
 While the other two engines have greater strengths, they also have greater weaknesses.
 The Default engine is a good starting point.

 The default render engine has a very noticeable artifact in the renderings in the early passes.
 The artifact is hard overlapping shadows.
 As passes progress these shadows will soften up.
 This allows the default engine to return a result quickly, but may take more passes to actually soften the shadows out.